 The Sturge-Weber Foundation Awards 2018-2019 Lisa’s Research Fellowship

-The Sturge-Weber Foundation (SWF), a 501 (c)(3) nonprofit organization, has named Lan Huang, PhD of Boston Children’s Hospital the recipient of the inaugural Lisa’s Sturge-Weber Research Fellowship Award.
+The Sturge-Weber Foundation (SWF), a 501 (c)(3) nonprofit organization, has named Dr. Davide Zecchin of University College London the recipient of the 2018-2019 Lisa’s Sturge-Weber Research Fellowship Award.
 Research is defined as “patient-oriented research” conducted with human subjects, or “translational research” specifically designed to develop treatments or further various areas of scientific discoveries within Sturge-Weber Syndrome (SWS).
 The funds for the Lisa’s Research Fellowship Award are from a family that wishes to remain anonymous to focus the attention on "Lisa's Sturge-Weber Foundation Research Fellowship Award."